Globsyn Business School PGDM Admissions 2025

 Answer:

-Option A: Either parents or the child is going to talk – verb will follow the latter noun (subject)
+Option A: Either the parents or the child is going to talk – verb will follow the latter noun (subject)

 Option C: "W" in “why” cannot be capitalised in the middle of a sentence.
 And there should not be any semicolon after “child”.